lawless-m/3dprinting/README.md

 # 3dprinting
-Code for making 3d Meshes to produce STl files for 3d printing
+Code for making 3d Meshes to produce STL files for 3d printing